sdiehl/kaleidoscope/README.md

 Installing with Nix
 -------

-The easiest way (if you are currently using Nix package manager or NixOS) is to install all dependencies both Haskell is to use the ``default.nix`` configuration provided.
-Simply run:
+The easiest way (if you are currently using Nix package manager or NixOS) is to install all dependencies, both Haskell and system libraries, is to use the ``default.nix`` configuration provided.
+From the source directory simply run:

 ```bash
 $ nix-shell --pure
 ```

-This will install binary packages for all dependencies including ``ghc``, ``llvm``, and ``llvm-general`` in a self-contained environment that is very likely to work out of the box.
+This will install binary packages for all dependencies including ``ghc``, ``llvm``, ``haskeline`` and ``llvm-general`` in a self-contained environment that is very likely to work out of the box.

 Installing with Cabal
 -------